 It all sounded great; I wanted to believe that someday I would find my “special calling.”
 But following my heart and having faith in God seemed like empty phrases to me, like the weekly penance the priest gave me after hearing my bullshit confession from behind a metal screen in the stuffy wooden booth.
 It felt as superficial as sticking a Band-Aid on a tumor.
 What the hell did some faceless priest know about my true feelings and fears?
 Where was God, Jesus, or the Blessed Virgin when my drunk father slapped my mother senseless and beat the fuck out of my brother and me?

-The first chapter of JOHNNY BOY is featured in the current issue of Embark, an international literary journal designed specifically for novelists.
+The first chapter of JOHNNY BOY is featured in Embark, an international literary journal designed specifically for novelists.